444thLiao/evol_tk/bin/README.md

 `pid2basic.py` with proteins ids, it will do all three above scripts staff and combined them into one tab.
 `pid2all.py`, beside the basic information, it will do the `pid2bio.py` staffs.

+### download genomes

+Normally, you need to download genomes via ftp of NCBI

 ### Tree for